- Bernardi et al, (2016) Radiofrequency ablation for benign thyroid nodules, J Endocrinol Invest, epub 16 February 2016

 - Video: Thyroid Nodule Radiofrequency Ablation Lecture to Surgeons with Richard Harding, MD, FACS

-Determination of therapy after a biopsy result may be complex.
+Therapy decisions after a thyroid biopsy may be complex.
 The evaluation of tissue on slides may not always determine if the tissue is benign.
-Surgical removal of the nodule for further analysis is appropriate therapy.
-For patients interested in a nonsurgical approach, the nodule can be further studied with genetic classification testing.
+Surgical removal of the nodule for complete analysis is appropriate therapy.
+For patients interested in a nonsurgical approach, the indeterminate nodule can be further studied with genetic classification testing.
 This is an added expense and may determine if a nodule is benign.
-In this situation the appropriateness of RFA therapy can be considered.
-Some nodules may still require surgery in order to determine their innate behavior.
+The appropriateness of RFA therapy can be considered.
+Some nodules may still require surgery in order to assess for malignancy.
 If a scar-less approach is preferred, than Dr. Harding can discuss an endoscopic technique to remove the thyroid gland which leaves no visible scars.
 Currently he is the only surgeon in Arizona who is trained and experienced with this endoscopic trans-oral approach.

-The effectiveness if therapy is partially measured by nodule volume reduction as well as preservation of normal thyroid function.
+The effectiveness if therapy is measured by nodule volume reduction and preservation of normal thyroid function.
 The international data for nodule reduction has been overwhelmingly favorable for nodule reduction during the immediate months after therapy.
 We aim for a 60% reduction in volume at 3 months and a 90% volume reduction in one year.
-The success of the ablation is determined by the amount of energy applied in each nodule as well as the precision of the delivery.
-Expertise in ultrasound guided therapies is therefore a requirement to perform these challenging procedures.
+The success of the ablation is determined by the amount of energy delivered in each nodule as well as the precision of the application.
+Expertise in ultrasound guided therapies is a required to perform these challenging procedures.

 Usually oral Tylenol and/or Ibuprofen are adequate after ablation.
 Taking a mild anti-anxiety, anti-spasm medication tablet such as Valium prior to the procedure can improve the level of comfort during the procedure as well.